MODFLOW-USGS/modflow6/DEVELOPER.md

 [Git](https://git-scm.com) and/or the **GitHub app** (for [Mac](https://mac.github.com) or [Windows](https://windows.github.com)).
 [GitHub's Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.

-### Meson

-Meson is used to build MODFLOW 6.
-Install Meson and assure it is in your PATH: https://mesonbuild.com/Getting-meson.html

 ### gfortran (version 4.9 to 10)